wkasdorp/new-vm-with-domain-join/README.md

 The password is obfuscated _but is not random_.
 For increased security you need to set it yourself.

-The lack of a accessible local admin account also means that troubleshooting is harder when the domain join operation fails.
+The lack of an accessible local admin account also means that troubleshooting is harder when the domain join operation fails.
 That would happen if the OU does not exist, the credentials are incorrect, etc. However, I have also seen it fail for no obvious reason on Windows Server 2016.
 It has